EarlyBirdAB/frontend-code-test/README.md

 # Early Bird Frontend code test

 ## Background

-Customers have been asking for more information around parcel.
+A SMS is sent to customers when any parcel is booked.
+In the SMS, a link to our application is available to help the users easily find information around the parcel.

 ## Instructions